How to Get The Most Out of Being in an Employer Cooperative

-Have you ever wondered how you can become more engaged in The Alliance and retain information to help you in your human resources position?
+Have you ever wondered how you can become more engaged in The Alliance and retain information that helps your HR department?
 Kevin Lamp has advice for you.

 Lamp is the CFO of The Fall River Group, Fall River, Wis.
-The Fall River Group has been a member of The Alliance for more than 12 years employing more than 130 workers and covering more than 340 individuals for health benefits.
+The Fall River Group has been a member of The Alliance for more than 14 years, employing 130+ workers and covering over 340 individuals with health benefits.

-Since joining The Alliance, the Fall River Group has been one of The Alliance’s most engaged employers by attending most all of our Alliance Learning Circle events, participating in focus groups offering QualityPath and always offering advice and suggestions on how to improve our employer cooperative.
+Since joining The Alliance, the Fall River Group has been one of The Alliance’s most engaged employers.
+They attend nearly all of The Alliance events, participate in focus groups, offer QualityPath, and continually offer advice and suggestions on how to improve our employer cooperative.

-We asked Lamp questions about their engagement in The Alliance to offer advice to employers looking to be more engaged or wanting to learn more.
+We asked Lamp questions about their engagement in The Alliance and what advice he had to offer for other employers looking to get the most out of their membership.

 The Fall River Group has been a member of The Alliance since 2004.
 Were you involved in the transition to The Alliance network?
 If so, what were the deciding factors on moving your employees to a self-funded plan with The Alliance?

 Lamp: Yes, I was involved in the transition to The Alliance with other team members.
 What helped us decide to move to The Alliance platform was that we wanted what most employers want: better control of our expenses.
 We wanted to find a partner to meet the flexibility of our needs (i.e. plan design and large network in a rural community.)